MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/track-and-revoke-admin.md

 ## Track document access

-Administrators can track access for protected documents via PowerShell using the contentID generated for the protected document during registration.
+Administrators can track access for protected documents via PowerShell using the ContentID generated for the protected document during registration.

 **To view document access details**:

-Use one of the following cmdlets to find details for the document you want to track.
+Use the following cmdlets to find details for the document you want to track:

-- **If you have the contentID for your document,** use the [Get-AipServiceTrackingLog](/powershell/module/aipservice/get-aipservicetrackinglog) cmdlet.

-    For example:

-    ```PowerShell
-    PS C:\>Get-AipServiceDocumentLog -ContentId c03bf90c-6e40-4f3f-9ba0-2bcd77524b87
-    ```
+1. Find the ContentID value for the document you want to track.

-- **If you *don't* have the contentID for your document,** use the [Get-AipServiceDocumentLog](/powershell/module/aipservice/get-aipservicedocumentlog) to search for data using the filename and/or the email address of the user who applied protection.
+    Use the [Get-AipServiceDocumentLog](/powershell/module/aipservice/get-aipservicedocumentlog) to search for a document using the filename and/or the email address of the user who applied protection.

     For example;